 The First Appointment

 The first dental visit for our youngest patients consists of an oral examination followed by a question and answer session with the parents.
 The doctors will likely do a knee-to-knee examination, where your child remains in your lap for the examination.
-After the examination, Dr. John or Dr. Felicia will discuss their findings and provide recommendations on how to best to care for your child’s changing mouth.
+After the examination, Dr. Rob will discuss their findings and provide recommendations on how to best to care for your child’s changing mouth.
 They may also recommend a fluoride varnish be applied to your child’s teeth to strengthen them.

 For our older patients, our clinical staff may also clean, polish and floss your child’s teeth at this appointment.
 A fluoride treatment will also be applied.
 If your child’s back molar teeth are touching, we may obtain digital x-rays to assess tooth, bone, and gum health.
 If we do not complete all of these procedures at your child’s first visit, we will gradually add them at future appointments.
 As your child grows, we will focus on age appropriate education on oral hygiene instructions, individualized for each patient.

 How to Prepare Your Child for Their Appointment

 Please discuss the positive aspects of dentistry to your child.
 A dental visit is part of growing up.
 Explain that Dr. Rob is gentle, friendly, and will be happy to see them.
 He will “look, count, and clean” their teeth.

 We recommend you avoid telling your child that the dentist “will not hurt,” as this may have never entered their minds.
 We recommend you avoid using words such as needle, shots, drills, or others that may create fear or anxiety.